PLP-WebTechnologies/feb-2025-css3-transitions-animations-js-functions-MwangiGladys/README.md

 - **Change the Animation**: Modify the `@keyframes` rule in `style.css` to create your custom animation.
 - **Modify the Content**: Customize the text displayed in the `h1` and `p` tags in `index.html` to fit your project.

-## 🌍 Demo:
-A live demo can be viewed at: _(add demo link if hosted)_

----
-We hope you enjoy the smooth animation and persistent user preferences!
-Happy coding! 🎉